Jaimeloeuf/fw/README.md

 I will only be adding dependencies when I feel absolutely required/needed or just good to have in some places, such as JWT and perhaps to implement the BCrypt hash function.

+Currently in works of trying to make this into a JS Framework.
+The focus of this project/server/framework is optimization, performance and reduced dependencies.

 # To anyone who wants to use this for whatever reasons.
 I do not garuntee that this thing will work or whatsoever, this is meant as a learning experience for myself, so if you want to look at my code for reference or to learn I'm cool with that, but if you use it for